mariannamullens/full-stack-project/README.md

 ## Features

-* User authentication
+* Secure frontend to backend user auth using BCrypt
-* Add friends
+* Add and view friends, and add friends to bills
 * Add bills and view bill summary and details
 * View aggregate totals per friend on Dashboard